 You probably understand that a higher credit score is a good thing.
-But do know what lenders consider to be a “good” score?
+From lower interest rates to being able to qualify for mortgage, your credit score has the ability to open doors.
+But do you know what lenders consider a “good” score?

-A good credit score is beneficial because it gives you access to more loan options and lower interest rates.
-Only 8% of people who have good credit scores miss multiple loan payments in the future, according to Experian.
+A good credit score of 700 or more is beneficial because it gives you access to more loan options and lower interest rates.
+Research by Experian shows that only 8% of people who have good credit scores miss multiple loan payments in the future.
 This means that you’re a less risky borrower and more lenders will want to work with you.
-They’ll usually offer you lower interest rates.

-Improving your score by just 10 points can be seriously beneficial if it pushes your score from “fair” to “good.”
-Or even more beneficial if you can push your score from “good” to “excellent”!
-Check out Credit Builder Plus from MoneyLion, an easy-to-follow program for helping to boost your credit score quickly.
+Improving your score by just 10 points can be seriously beneficial, especially if it pushes your score from “fair” to “good.”
+It’s even more beneficial if you can push your score from “good” to “excellent”!
+Check out Credit Builder Plus from MoneyLion, an easy-to-follow program for boosting your credit score quickly.

 Equifax uses a modified version of the VantageScore scoring model.
 Equifax’s score ranges are as follows: